melaniesagasser/docs-sample/README.md

 # docs-sample
 This repo contains the assignments for the IONOS home test.
-It contains samples of my writing, editing, and translation abilities.
+It contains samples of my writing, editing, and translation abilities. </br>
+Please note that some of the links in the files are only dummy links.

 ## Contents